methacholine challenge test overview and practice questions

 Airway heat and water loss during increased ventilation with exercise.

-67. When are bronchospasms expected to occur in exercise testing?
+58. When is bronchospasm expected to occur during exercise testing?

-They are supposed to occur immediately after the exercise rather during the exercise.
-Most of the time a short period of moderately heavy work is all that is required to trigger exercise induced bronchospasm.
+It should occur immediately after the exercise rather than during the exercise.
+Most of the time, a short period of moderately heavy work is all that is required to trigger exercise-induced bronchospasm.

 After 4 hours because of the refractory period where the bronchoconstriction lessens.